+2 02 337 789 71

 Sunrise Hot-Air Balloon ride over the ancient wonders of Luxor

-Come and enjoy the splendors of the ancient historical sights of Luxor from the air.
-See this spectacular landscape from the unique viewpoint that only hot air ballooning can provide.
-Glide majestically over the temples and burial grounds of the Pharaohs and allow history to come to life before your eyes.
+Come and enjoy the splendors of the ancient historical sights of Luxor from the air – a unique viewpoint that only hot air ballooning can provide.

 Cairo City Tour

-Your morning tour starts at the city’s Islamic areas including the Citadel of Saladdin and its Alabaster Mosque of Mohammed Ali, then the city’s oldest area Coptic Cairo awaits you.
-Here you will visit the El Muallaqa, the Hanging Church that was built into the walls of the Roman fortress of Babylon then onto St Sergius church said to be a resting-place of the Holy Family.
+Your morning tour starts at the city’s Islamic areas including the Citadel of Saladdin and its Alabaster Mosque of Mohammed Ali, then the city’s oldest area Coptic Cairo.
+Here you will visit the El Muallaqa, the Hanging Church that was built into the walls of the Roman fortress of Babylon then onto St Sergius church.

 Felucca Sailing Boat Ride across the Nile